-Open NetSim and click Examples > Experiments > Simulate-and-study-the-spanning-treeprotocol > Sample-1 as shown below Figure 6-1.
+Open NetSim and click on Experiments> Internetworks> Routing and Switching> Simulate and study the spanning tree protocol then click on the tile in the middle panel to load the example as shown in below Figure 6-1.

-NetSim UI displays the configuration file corresponding to this experiment as shown below Figure 6-2.
+Figure 6-1: List of scenarios for the example of Simulate and study the spanning tree protocol NetSim UI displays the configuration file corresponding to this experiment as shown below Figure 6-2.